melt-umn/melt-website/content/silver/concepts/decorated-vs-undecorated.md

 Attribute grammars are a way of doing computations over trees, and there are two conceptually different types of trees for each nonterminal:

-  * The undecorated type is a bare-bones data type that simply represents the tree itself.
+  * The undecorated type, also referred to as a _term_, is a bare-bones data type that simply represents the tree itself.
 This is nearly identical to how the tree might be represented as a Haskell data type, for example.
   * The decorated type, on the other hand, is the fully attributed tree.
 Decorated trees contain not just their (now decorated) children but also the values of all synthesized and inherited attributes that occur on the corresponding nonterminal.

 There are a number of consequences to this distinction: